Community Center of St Bernard

 The Community Center of St Bernard (CCSTB) is a 501(c)(3) nonprofit organization located in Arabi, Louisiana, in St Bernard Parish near New Orleans.
 The Community Center was founded in 2006 to serve local residents after the overwhelming devastation caused by Hurricane Katrina and Hurricane Rita.
 The center was closed briefly during Hurricane Gustav, but was able to reopen almost immediately after the storm.
 The purpose of the Community Center is to assist local residents in their return to their homes, and to help normalize life.

 History

 The Community Center was founded in 2006 to serve local residents of St. Bernard Parish after the devastation caused by Hurricane Katrina and Hurricane Rita.
 In St Bernard Parish, the epicenter of devastation, fully 93% of homes were rated as "severely damaged" or "destroyed".
-This is the only Parish (county) in the history of our country to have been completely inundated by flood waters.
+This is the only Parish in the history of America to have been completely inundated by flood waters.
 In many cases homes and businesses were covered up to the rooftops.
-One hundred and eighty people in the Parish drowned.
-It is also the home to the largest residential domestic oil spill in US history, when the Murphy Oil Spill (Chalmette, Louisiana) released more than 1,000,000 gallons of crude oil.
+One hundred and sixty four people in the Parish drowned.
+It is also the home to the largest residential domestic oil spill in US history, when the Murphy Oil Spill (Chalmette, Louisiana) released 1,050,000 gallons of crude oil.